Child cannibalism: Congo Basin

 Generally, slaves and their flesh were not expensive in the Congo region.
 In some areas, human flesh was up to twice as expensive as that of animals, while elsewhere the prices of both were comparable.
 Accordingly, a girl of six or ten years could be purchased for the price of a dwarf goat, or sometimes even cheaper, and people do not seem to have regarded the consumption of one as more morally troubling than the consumption of the other, though they generally preferred the taste of the child.
-Missionaries observed that a living slave child was nevertheless "worth less than a quarter of a hippopotamus or of a buffalo", due to the much smaller amount of meat which the child would yield.
+Missionaries observed that a living slave child was nevertheless "worth less than a quarter of a hippopotamus or of a buffalo", due to the much smaller amount of meat the child would yield.